Azure/azure-sdk-for-js/sdk/storage/storage-file/README.md

 The Azure Storage SDK for JavaScript provides low-level and high-level APIs.

-* ServiceClient, ShareClient, DirectoryClient and FileClient objects provide the low-level API functionality and map one-to-one to the [Azure Storage File REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/file-service-rest-api).
+* FileServiceClient, ShareClient, DirectoryClient and FileClient objects provide the low-level API functionality and map one-to-one to the [Azure Storage File REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/file-service-rest-api).

 * The high-level APIs provide convenience abstractions such as uploading a large stream to a file (using multiple PutBlock requests).